dheerajvats21/Java-Basics/JVM - Memory Management.md

 ### MGC 5) The G1 Garbage Collector
 G1 Garbage collector - planned replacement of CMS instead of having Eden and tenure OR
 Young and old memory.
 We now break all memory space into regions or blocks .
+Young and Old BOTH GC done using blocks by G1 COLLECTOR.

 the G1 has two big advantages: (1) it can do most of its work concurrently (i.e., without halting application threads), and (2) it uses non-continuous spaces, which enables the G1 to efficiently deal with very large heaps.